Current AIStandard's 5th-Decade Deep-Discount Introductory Rates

 Course AiRecording Update Is in the AiCloud

-AiSCV-GJV enrollees and alumni can access the full 2-hour udio-visual AiRecording of that AiS-GJ Gems & Jewelry Valuation & Appraisement course opening "Cerrective Gemology session at the AiSCV-GJV diploma title program AiCloud Tab by clicking on the ink below.
-That should open the AiRecording into the AiCloud viewer where it can also be downloaded:
+AiSCV-GJV™ enrollees and alumni can access the full 63-minute audio-visual AiVideo of the latest updates to ths subject in the opening "AiCorrective Gemology" session of the online "AiS-GJ™ Appraising Gems & Jewels" course in the AiCloud Tab by clicking on the link below.
+That should open the AiRecording into the AiCloud viewer, for current AiS-GJ AiCandidates & Graduate Alumni, where it can also be downloaded: